katarinaa19/BayseianML-Project/README.md

 vocab_size = len(tokenizer.word_index) + 1
 max_caption_length = max(len(caption.split()) for caption in captions)
 ```
-- Convert Captions to Sequences
+- Convert tokens to sequences
-  - Converts each caption into a sequence of integers, where each word is replaced by its corresponding token index from the tokenizer.
+  - Converts each token into a sequence of integers, where each word is replaced by its corresponding token index from the tokenizer.

 ```python
 sequences = tokenizer.texts_to_sequences(captions)